breatheco-de/content/src/content/how-to/regex-examples.md

 print(checkUrl("4geeks")) #Output -> False
 ```

-In both cases we are returning a boolean (`true/false`) if the url is valid.
+In both cases we are returning a boolean (`true/false`) if the URL is valid.

 You can learn more about this topic and others related at [4Geeks](https://4geeks.com/).
 Hope you enjoyed the reading and keep on the Geek side!